Hoosieman/DropByDrip/README.md

 - **database** - stores info about the most ordered drink by users
 - **WebSocket** -
 - **application logic** - If a user selects a certain soda, suggested adons for that soda pop up

+  ## Start-Up Service Deliverable ##

+**1**  For this deliverable I set up a server that tracks the amount of clicks that each drink button is getting, to give the user an idea of popular drinks.
+This server is started and runs on a different port than the web app.
+These drink click counters are located on the drink order page directly under where you begin selecting your drink.

+  **2** I also implemented a service that takes the most clicked drink and places it under "Suggested Drink" in the about.html page, helping users see the best option.
+This feature is running om the same server as the drink click counter deliverable.